lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/_index.md

 The `draw()` function behaves like a loop.
 Any code placed inside this block will be read by our browser from top to bottom and executed over and over again.
 The speed of the `draw()` block loop is 60 cycles (or **_frames_**) per second.

 Take a look at the embedded code below, and add the new console.log() lines into your project on the P5 Web Editor so that both code examples match.
-Once you've done that, hit the Run Button (shaped like a triangle) at the top of your editor window, and watch the section below marked "Console."
+Once you've done that, hit the Run Button (shaped like a triangle/play button) at the top of your editor window, and watch the section below marked "Console."
 After a few seconds, hit the Stop Button.

 {{% codepen 500 GGKdaj %}}